The MA Archaeology is a flexible degree that prepares you for a career in research, the commercial sector or heritage management.

 This course allows you to discover archaeology for the first time, or deepen your existing knowledge.
 You will gain an effective grounding in archaeological practice and research, with the opportunity to study a suite of modules from prehistory to the medieval period.
 Alternatively you can opt to follow a focused pathway, enabling you to concentrate your studies on our specialised research areas through your dissertation, and core period modules.

-You will also have access to advanced facilities including fully-equipped and dedicated laboratories for human skeletal remains and animal bone analysis, stable isotope analysis, microscopic suite (CAF) and an MA study room.
+You will also have access to advanced facilities in the Department of Archaeology, including fully-equipped and dedicated laboratories for human skeletal remains and animal bone analysis, stable isotope analysis, microscopic suite and an MA study room.
 Our analytical suite is extensive, allowing students to access a range of techniques for their research projects.

 Our assessments are varied, providing a mix of vocational and research opportunities, including: